St. Paul Campground – Harleyville, South Carolina

 South Carolina | SC Picture Project | Dorchester County Photos | St. Paul Campground

 This nineteenth century revival camp in rural Dorchester County dates to around 1880 and is similar to other religious camps in the area.
 While nearby Indian Field and Cypress Methodist campgrounds stem from white Methodist churches, the St. Paul Campground in Harleyville was born of the African Methodist Episcopal, or AME, denomination.

 The camp was established in the late nineteenth century, a time when religious fervor expressed in the community gathering of a revival was highly popular.
 Trustees of nearby St. Paul AME Church purchased 113 acres of land for the purpose of establishing a campground for a week of spiritual focus and celebration.
 While some of the acreage has been parceled and sold over the years, the church still owns most of the original property.
 Camp meetings, as the revivals are now called, occur the third week of October each year.

 The tents are primitive, with hay strewn on the ground for floor covering and a sleeping loft over the main room below.
 Most of the tents at St. Paul have been restored at some point over the years, some displaying modern conveniences such as a screened porch.
 However, people are encouraged to be out in the camp community for fellowship and only in their tents for meals or sleeping.
 Restrooms exist in the form of privies erected behind the tent circle.

-St. Paul Campground is listed in the National Register, which says the following:
+St. Paul Campground is listed in the National Register: